 We can now set a button for example which moves the background skin 608 pixel vertically to put the second wallpaper into the visible area.
 This short demo video shows how it works:

 in this tutorial we will create “animated” buttons for Kontakt 5 or 6 with the following states:

 - pressed on

 - mouse hover on

-In this Tutorial we will build a fully functional UI with multiple Screens.
-One main screen, an FX screen and an about screen.
-Whereas the FX screen again holds a sub-menu for two different FX: a hi-cut filter and a lo-fi fx.
-In this first part we only set up the GUI or the Navigation.Read more »
+In this Complex User Interface tutorial we will build a fully functional UI with multiple Screens: main screen, FX screen and about screen.
+Whereas the FX screen holds a sub menu for two different FX: a LoPass filter and a LoFi FX.

-set_skin_offset() or we can use a label element to set up multiple backgrounds.
-Even dynamically like switching them on a button event.
+set_skin_offset() or we can use a label element to set up multiple backgrounds (covered in this article).
+Even dynamically like switching them when hitting a navigation button.
 The

 set_skin_offset method is explained in this article